On this page

 The course

-The ekiden relay course is various loops within Bonython Park and Linear Park as it follows the River Torrens into the city.
+The ekiden relay course runs along Linear Park and around Felixstow Reserve following the River Torrens.
 The course is simple and flat with no roads crossed.
-The course will be marked out be either
+The course will be marked out by either:

 - officials placed at key corners or changes of direction.